-In Mandarin 10 students take part in a variety of communicative situations which develop listening, speaking, reading and writing skills.
+In Mandarin 10 students continue to take part in a variety of communicative situations which develop listening, speaking, reading and writing skills.
+Students who successfully complete this course should be familiar with the past, present and future verb tenses in both oral and written communications.